fbetz-geo/riverMapper/README.md

 ## Installation

-You can install the development version of riverMapper from GitHub with:
+You can install the development version of riverMapper from GitHub:

 ``` r
 library(remotes)